Selwyn Lloyd: Suez crisis

-Ultimatum

 Israel attacked Egypt in the Sinai on 29 October; Eden was informed that night and informed the Cabinet the next day.
-Aldrich, US Ambassador, was unable to get a meeting with Lloyd and he and Dulles found out from the press.
-At Cabinet on the morning of 30 October Lloyd reported that the USA was ready to move a motion at the UN condemning Israel as an aggressor, and proposed a delay in order to bring the Americans on board.
+At Cabinet on the morning of 30 October Lloyd reported that the US was ready to move a motion at the UN condemning Israel as an aggressor, and proposed a delay in order to bring the Americans on board.
 This suggestion was not adopted.
 At 4.30pm on 30 October Eden announced the Anglo-French ultimatum to the House of Commons.
 The House became so rowdy that it had to be suspended for the first time since 1924.

-Britain and France began bombing Egypt on 31 October, despite hostility from the Opposition, the USA and most of the Commonwealth.
+Britain and France began bombing Egypt on 31 October, despite hostility from the Opposition, the US and most of the Commonwealth.
 The US Sixth Fleet harassed the Anglo-French taskforce as it made its way to the Eastern Mediterranean.

-On 31 October William Yates, a Conservative MP, commented in the House of Commons that he had heard talk of a secret conspiracy; on 31 October Lloyd stated in the Commons that "It is quite wrong to state that Israel was incited to this action by Her Majesty's Government.
+William Yates, a Conservative MP, commented in the House of Commons that he had heard talk of a secret conspiracy; Lloyd stated in the Commons that "It is quite wrong to state that Israel was incited to this action by Her Majesty's Government.
 There was no prior agreement between us about it."
 This passage is underlined in Lloyd's personal copy of Hansard (now in the library at Fettes School).
 He regarded it as a lawyerishly careful statement although it has been portrayed by some writers as an outright lie to the House of Commons.

-Nasser proclaimed martial law and mobilisation in Egypt.
-In an emergency session of the UN, Dulles' motion for a ceasefire was vetoed by Britain.
-On 1 November Eden sent a message to Mollet urging that the French air force and navy desist from openly assisting the Israelis, as they had been doing since 31 October.
-Nutting resigned (2 November, but made public on 5 November) because of the breach of the 1954 Treaty, the Tripartite Treaty and the UN Charter.
-Lloyd resisted the temptation to join him and continued to ask questions about military logistics at Cabinet.